KukyNekoi/fuck-dpi/README.md

 ---

 Finally, I wish you luck on your journey for the automatic DPI, and I hope that you find this useful... because we're pretty much fucked up until wayland is fully adopted.

+Maybe if I feel like to, I'll try to see if I can make plasma to automatically use this script from its launcher... but I'm not sure if it's worth it.